 Ride with Julie

 Bring your horse/s and work with Julie to improve your horsemanship.
-Stabling available (extra fee); school horses available at some sites. $400.00 for both days; to register call 719-530-0531 or register online when you choose to pay the full amount.
-You may select to pay the non-refundable deposit of $125.00 if you register by phone or online.
-Full payment required 60 days prior to the clinic.
+Stabling available (extra fee); school horses available at some sites. $650 for both days; to register call 719-530-0531 or register online when you choose to pay the full amount.
+You may select to pay the deposit if you register by phone.
+Full payment required prior to the clinic.
+Printable Clinic Information Sheet

 What to Expect

 Goodnight clinics are focused on developing your leadership skills through ground work and improving your riding skills.
 We will focus on your equitation as well as addressing training goals for your horse.
 Each horse and each rider is met at his/her own level.
 Everyone works at their own pace, so do not be concerned about you or your horse’s fitness level– take a break whenever you need one!
 The information presented in the clinic will be comprehensive in nature, starting with fundamentals and progressing through advanced skills.
 Minimum skills required of horse and rider: basic control at walk and trot.
 You are not required to canter although there will be plenty of cantering for those that are ready for it.

 There will be two sections of riders– a maximum of 15 riders in each section; Julie will place the riders in the section according to your Personal Profile, which you will complete after registering.
 Each section will have two sessions a day in the arena with Julie; two hours of ground work in the morning and two hours of mounted work in the afternoon, plus practice time, with Julie’s assistant.
 The focus is on building a better relationship with your horse, improving your riding skills and gaining more authority over your horse, both from the ground and in the saddle.